Dodoveloper/DHCPy-scanner/README.md

 DHCPy scanner is a simple script written in Python which helps you find potential DHCP rogue servers in your local network.

+### Requirements
+Python 3 or above should be fine.
+Only standard libraries are used for this software.

 ### How it works
 It acts as a common DHCP client: it builds a **DHCPDISCOVER** message and broadcasts it in the local network.
 Then it gets and parses each **DHCPOFFER**